Thursday, June 19, 2025

 Integration of Emerging Technologies: Balancing Innovation, Efficiency, and Customer Centricity - A Podcast Summary

-In Episode 7, Jas and Nav explore how emerging technologies like AI, IoT, and automation are transforming businesses—from driving environmental sustainability to improving financial outcomes, operational efficiency, and customer experience.
+In this episode, Jas and Nav explore how emerging technologies like AI, IoT, and automation are transforming businesses—from driving environmental sustainability to improving financial outcomes, operational efficiency, and customer experience.

 Here’s a summary of the key themes we discussed.